A Guide to Consular Processing

 The Aftermath of Consular Processing

-Upon receiving your immigrant visa, the consular officer will give you an information packet, known as the “Visa Packet,” which must not be opened.
+Upon receiving your immigrant visa, the consular officer will give you an information packet called the “Visa Packet,” which must not be opened.

 When you arrive in the United States, you must present the Visa Packet to Customs and Border Protection (CBP), who will inspect you.
 Once you have been found admissible, you will become a permanent resident of the United States.